Good week our dear organic vegetable lovers J

 Organic fruits and vegetables of course.
 And wow!
 So much more!

-Organic wine and beer, different kinds of organic breads, various creations from recycled materials, handcrafted carpentry pieces, natural deodorants, custom-made leather sandals, natural candles, healthy cakes and cookies, very special Jahnun from spelt flour, kube, fresh and special organic juices that we squeeze on the spot, soy cheeses, delicious healthy spreads, tea from medicinal herbs, honey from Nataf, live music in the background and much more…
+Wine and beer, different kinds of organic breads, various creations from recycled materials, handcrafted carpentry pieces, natural deodorants, custom-made leather sandals, natural candles, healthy cakes and cookies, very special Jahnun from spelt flour, kube, fresh and special organic juices that we squeeze on the spot, soy cheeses, delicious healthy spreads, tea from medicinal herbs, honey from Nataf, live music in the background and much more…

 The list of participants will be on Facebook